 What else to add to lime chicken tacos?

 - raw or pickled red onions (leave out the green onions in this case)

 - red or green salsa

-- To make the marinade, mix all the ingredients together and give the chicken to the bowl or freezer bag.
-Turn on all sides to coat and let marinade in the fridge for 6 to 12 hours.
+- To make the marinade, mix all the ingredients together and place the chicken in the bowl or freezer bag.
+Turn on all sides to coat and let marinate in the fridge for 6 to 12 hours.

-- Remove the marinated chicken from the refrigerator 30 minutes before cooking, to allow it to come to room temperature.
+- Remove the marinated chili lime chicken from the refrigerator 30 minutes before cooking, to allow it to come to room temperature.

-We had this lime chicken tacos again just yesterday (the pictures for this post were taken in June, but we had these chicken tacos about 6 times ever since) and there are some leftovers there.
+- We had this cilantro lime chicken tacos again just yesterday (the pictures for this post were taken in June, but we had these chili lime chicken tacos about 6 times ever since) and there are some leftovers there.